All young people are expected throughout their period in secure care to participate in:

 For sentenced young people

 Young people sentenced under section 205(2) or section 208 Criminal Procedure (Scotland) Act 1995: in addition to the above, review meetings will be held every three months (or more frequently if required), arranged by the Children and Young Person’s (CYP) Placement Manager.
 These meetings should be attended by the CYP Placement Manager, the young person, parents/guardians, staff from the secure unit, Lead Professional and any other relevant professionals.
-Written reports should be provided by all those having immediate responsibility for the young person’s care, and a verbal update from each participant provided at each meeting.
+At each meeting, written reports should be provided by all those having immediate responsibility for the young person’s care and a verbal update from each participant.

 For young people who remain subject to Compulsory Supervision Orders

 Reviews should be as detailed in The Looked After Children (Scotland) Regulations 2009.

 Any third sector organisations involved with the young person or their family may be involved in reviews and providing updates on progress, future planning, and preparation for release.